Satyrs and Wood-nymphs

 Gatekeeper – 2008 (FR)

 The Gatekeeper or Hedge Brown (Manolia tithonus) can be distinguished from the Meadow Brown (Maniola jurtina) by the orange upper side with a broad brown edge on both the fore- and hindwing.
 A black eye with a double white core is visible at the apex of the forewing.
-This is not a characteristic that gives a definite answer, because the female of the Meadow Brown sometimes also has a double white core.
+This is not a characteristic that gives a definite answer because the female of the Meadow Brown sometimes also has a double white core.
 The wingspan is 40-47mm.
-The Gatekeeper flies in one generation from July to September and as its name suggests, he is often encountered where clumps of flowers grow in gateways and along hedgerows and field edges.
-Favorite nectar sources include Wild Marjoram, Common Fleabane, ragworts, and Bramble.
+The Gatekeeper flies in one generation from July to September.
+As its name suggests, he is often encountered where clumps of flowers grow in gateways and along hedgerows and field edges.
+Favourite nectar sources include Wild Marjoram, Common Fleabane, ragworts, and Bramble.
 Host plant: bents, fescues, meadow grasses, and Common Couch.
 Dutch name: Oranje zandoogje.
 Frisian name: Oranje sâneachje.

 Tribe: Satyrini